raiden-network/raiden/docs/api_walkthrough.rst

 .. http:example:: curl wget httpie python-requests

-   PUT /api/1/connections/0xc9d55C7bbd80C0c2AEd865e9CA13D015096ce671 HTTP/1.1
+    PUT /api/1/connections/0x0f114A1E9Db192502E7856309cc899952b3db1ED HTTP/1.1
     Host: localhost:5001
     Content-Type: application/json

     {
         "funds": 2000
     }

-This will automatically connect to and open channels with three random peers in the token network, with 20% of the funds deposited to each channel.
-Furthermore it will leave 40% of the funds initially unassigned.
-This will allow new nodes joining the network to open bi-directionally funded payment channels with this node in the same way that it just opened channels with random nodes already in the network.
-The default behaviour of opening three channels and leaving 40% of the tokens for new nodes to connect with, can be changed by adding ``"initial_channel_target": 3`` and ``"joinable_funds_target": 0.4`` to the payload and adjusting the default value.
+This automatically opens channels with three random peers in the token network.
+With 20% of the funds deposited to each channel.
+Furthermore it leaves 40% of the funds initially unassigned.
+This allows new nodes joining the network to open payment channels with this node in the same way that it just opened channels with random nodes in the network.

-The user node is now connected to the token network for the AET token, and should have a path to all other nodes that have joined this token network, so that it can transfer tokens to all nodes participating in this network.
+The user node is now connected to the token network for the RTT token.
+It should also have a path to all other nodes that have joined this token network.
+This means that it can transfer tokens to all nodes participating in this network.
 See the :ref:`Transferring tokens <transferring-tokens>` section for instructions on how to transfer tokens to other nodes.

 .. _leave-network:

 Leave
 ------
 If at some point it is desired to leave the token network, the ``leave`` endpoint is available.
-This endpoint will take care of closing and settling all open channels for a specific in the token network:
+This endpoint takes care of closing and settling all open channels for a specific  token network:

 .. http:example:: curl wget httpie python-requests

-   DELETE /api/1/connections/0xc9d55C7bbd80C0c2AEd865e9CA13D015096ce671 HTTP/1.1
+    DELETE /api/1/connections/0x0f114A1E9Db192502E7856309cc899952b3db1ED HTTP/1.1
     Host: localhost:5001
     Content-Type: application/json

-This call will take some time to finalize, due to the nature of the way that settlement of payment channels work.
+This call takes some time to finalize, due to the nature of the way that settlement of payment channels work.
 For instance there is a ``settlement_timeout`` period after calling ``close`` that needs to expire before ``settle`` can be called.

 .. _transferring-tokens:

 Transferring tokens
 ====================

-For the token transfer example it is assumed a node is connected to the token network of the AET token mentioned above.
+For the token transfer example it is assumed a node is connected to the RTT token network as mentioned above.
 In this case the node is connected to five peers, since the standard ``connect()`` parameters were used.

 .. _transfer:

 Transfer
 ---------
 Transferring tokens to another node is quite easy.
-The address of the token desired for transfer is ``0xc9d55C7bbd80C0c2AEd865e9CA13D015096ce671``.
+The address of the token desired for transfer is ``0x0f114A1E9Db192502E7856309cc899952b3db1ED``.
 All that then remains is the address of the target node.
-Assume the address of the transfer node is ``0x61C808D82A3Ac53231750daDc13c777b59310bD9``:
+Assume the address of the target node is ``0x61C808D82A3Ac53231750daDc13c777b59310bD9``:

 .. http:example:: curl wget httpie python-requests

-   POST /api/1/transfers/0xc9d55C7bbd80C0c2AEd865e9CA13D015096ce671/0x61C808D82A3Ac53231750daDc13c777b59310bD9 HTTP/1.1
+    POST /api/1/transfers/0x0f114A1E9Db192502E7856309cc899952b3db1ED/0x61C808D82A3Ac53231750daDc13c777b59310bD9 HTTP/1.1
     Host: localhost:5001
     Content-Type: application/json

     {
         "amount": 42
     }

 An ``"identifier": some_integer`` can also be added to the payload, but it's optional.
 The purpose of the identifier is solely for the benefit of the Dapps built on top of Raiden in order to provide a way to tag transfers.

-If there is a path in the network with enough capacity and the address sending the transfer holds enough tokens to transfer the amount in the payload, the transfer will go through.
+If there is a path in the network with enough capacity and the address sending the transfer holds enough tokens to transfer the amount in the payload, the transfer goes through.
 The receiving node should then be able to see incoming transfers by querying all its open channels.
 This is done by doing the following for all addresses of open channels:

 .. http:example:: curl wget httpie python-requests

-   GET /api/1/events/channels/0xc9d55C7bbd80C0c2AEd865e9CA13D015096ce671/0x61C808D82A3Ac53231750daDc13c777b59310bD9?from_block=1337 HTTP/1.1
+   GET /api/1/events/channels/0x0f114A1E9Db192502E7856309cc899952b3db1ED/0x61C808D82A3Ac53231750daDc13c777b59310bD9?from_block=1337 HTTP/1.1
    Host: localhost:5001
    Content-Type: application/json

-Which will return a list of events.
+Which returns a list of events.
 All that then needs to be done is to filter for incoming transfers.

 Please note that one of the most powerful features of Raiden is that users can send transfers to anyone connected to the network as long as there is a path to them with enough capacity, and not just to the nodes that a user is directly connected to.
 This is called *mediated transfers*.